 2. In the case of network congestion, the NG-RAN may consider the PDU Set Importance for PDU Set level packet discarding.
 This is not expected for segment-based devliery where the TCP or QUIC transport connection used to carry the media streaming service requests reliable transmission.

-Editor’s Note: Whether PDU Set feature is beneficial for Media Streaming services is for future study.
+NOTE: Whether PDU Set feature is beneficial for Media Streaming services is for future study.

 * * * * Next change * * * *